cossacklabs/acra-engineering-demo/README.md

 ---

 # Example 2.
-Intrusion detection with Acra
+Intrusion detection system, transparent encryption, PostgreSQL

 Learn how to prevent possible intrusions by adding "poison records" special crafted data to your database and filtering potential attackers who try to access them.